-In 1966 the Board of Regents approved the establishment of a small residential campus at Harlow, Essex approximately midway between London and Cambridge.
-The Campus went through extensive modernisation in 2002 and the refurbished campus was designed to meet the needs of today's students - those from Memorial University of Newfoundland wishing to study in Europe and those in Europe interested in pursuing studies at Harlow Campus.
+In 1966 the Board of Regents approved the establishment of a small residential Campus at Harlow, Essex approximately midway between London and Cambridge.
+The Campus went through extensive modernisation in 2002 and the refurbished Campus was designed to meet the needs of today’s undergraduate and graduate students – those from Memorial University of Newfoundland wishing to study in Europe and those in Europe interested in pursuing studies at Harlow Campus.
 The Campus provides technologically equipped meeting facilities and residence accommodations for up to 51, as well as excellent food service capacity.

-Up until March 2007, the Campus was operated by the Harlow Campus Trust, but in April 2007 the trust was replaced by a new company entitled MUN (UK), a company limited by guarantee and incorporated under English Law, to direct the operations of the Campus.
+Up until March 2007, the Campus was operated by the Harlow Campus Trust, but in April 2007 the trust was replaced by a new company entitled MUN (UK) LTD, a company limited by guarantee and incorporated under English Law, to direct the operations of the Campus.

-Each bedroom in both the Maltings and Cabot House has a direct dial inward telephone and computer point with internet access (for use with personal lap-top computers).
-Wireless access is also available.
+Each bedroom in both the Maltings and Cabot House has a telephone and wired and wireless Internet access.

 The Campus has three fully self-contained faculty properties each with one double and one twin room.
 These are two apartments at 44 and 46 Market Street and St. John's Cottage.